leontan29/cse135hw2/README.md

 Password
 --

-To access the site:

-	- username: myta
-	- password: hellothere

-To access the machine:
+To access the site or machine:

 	- username: grader
 	- password: Grader,135